-Open 'Global > Phase status' and create a precipitate phase from $M{23}C_6$.
+Open 'Global > Phase status' and create a precipitate phase from $M{23}C_6$ .
+In the 'precipitate' tab, enter '25' for the number of size classes, and attach the phase to the domain 'ferrite'.
 In the 'Nucleation' tab, set the nucleus composition model to 'ortho-equilibrium'.
 Set the nucleation sites to 'Grain boundaries' in the 'Nucl. sites' tab.